 - Side-lying hip raise

-- Extended range side lying hip abduction
+- Side lying hip abduction (regular and extended range)

 - Lateral lunges